Zamrath/CART.JS/README.md

 	spring.datasource.url=jdbc:mysql://localhost:3306/springbootdb?autoReconnect=true&useSSL=false
 	spring.datasource.username=root
-	spring.datasource.password=zaizi
+	spring.datasource.password=whatever

 Therefore, please feel free to change the password according to your preferences if you are using this code in production.
 Otherwise,

-	set your root password of MySQL as 'zaizi'
+	set your root password of MySQL as 'whatever'

 An example of products table is given below.